laravel/docs/helpers.md

     // ['products' => ['desk' => ['price' => 200]]]

-This function also accepts wildcards and will set values on the target accordingly:
+This function also accepts wildcards using asterisks and will set values on the target accordingly:

     $data = [
         'products' => [